-The FOURTH BCLF MANDATE in Macedonia 2002–2004 (president Prof. T. Gruev, secretary S. Traikovska) with its meetings in Ohrid (2002), Constanza (2003) and Belgrade (2004) boosted NOVEL MARKERS of stroke and hypertension (ADMA), ACS (CRP, troponins, adhesive and growth factors, BNP), osteoporosis, oxidative stress, nephropathology (nephrotoxins, cytokines), cancer (BRCA–1 and BRCA–2) etc. Prof. Gruev, whom i here since 1979, helped to integrate BCLF into EFCC, CEEPUS and the ALPO–ADRIA FOUNDATION.
+The FOURTH BCLF MANDATE in North Macedonia 2002–2004 (president Prof. T. Gruev, secretary S. Traikovska) with its meetings in Ohrid (2002), Constanza (2003) and Belgrade (2004) boosted NOVEL MARKERS of stroke and hypertension (ADMA), ACS (CRP, troponins, adhesive and growth factors, BNP), osteoporosis, oxidative stress, nephropathology (nephrotoxins, cytokines), cancer (BRCA–1 and BRCA–2) etc. Prof. Gruev, whom i here since 1979, helped to integrate BCLF into EFCC, CEEPUS and the ALPO–ADRIA FOUNDATION.

 The FIFTH BCLF MANDATE in Serbia (president Prof. Majkić-Singh, secretary S. Stanković)